Share this post on:

 Their auxiliary function is Introverted Thinking, in which they can categorize and apply data.

-They have abundant enthusiasm and can quickly motivate those around them to work.
-They often have the confidence to start projects but lose interest before completion.
+They are abundantly enthusiastic and can quickly motivate those around them to work.
+They often have the confidence to start projects but lose interest before they are completed.

 When confronted with problems, ESTPs quickly look at the facts and devise an immediate solution.
 They tend to improvise rather than spend much time planning.